Dominique Arnold

 Dominique Arnold (born September 14, 1973, in Compton, California) is an American hurdling athlete.
-He is tied for being the fifth fastest all-time 110 m hurdler, with a time of 12.90 s (+1.1 m/s), which was the American record from 2006 till 2010.
+He is tied for being the seventh fastest all-time 110 m hurdler, with a time of 12.90 s (+1.1 m/s), which was the American record from 2006 till 2010.
 Arnold set that mark in Lausanne, where he beat the current world record but lost to Liu Xiang.
 His performance is still the fastest losing time ever ran for the event.

+Competing for the Washington State Cougars track and field team, Arnold won the 1996 NCAA championships in the 110 m hurdles.

 In competition, Arnold finished fourth at the 2005 World Championships in Athletics and took bronze in the 60 m hurdles at the 2006 World Indoor Championships in Athletics.
 He also took bronze at the 2001 IAAF Grand Prix Final and silver at the 2005 World Athletics Final.

+Track records

+As of 11 September 2024, Arnold holds the following track records for 110 metres hurdles.